farhinxt/Hackerrank-Software-Engineer-Mock-Test/README.md

 # HackerRank Software Engineer Mock Test Solutions

 This repository contains the optimized source code and solutions for the HackerRank Software Engineer Mock Test, completed on September 3, 2026.
-The test achieved a **100% score (125/125 points)**.
+Achieved a **100% score (125/125 points)**.

 ## Test Overview